httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 certificates, change server software, or act as a man-in-the-middle in connections.

-Site operators could themselves only cure this situation by one of: reconfiguring their web server to transmit SCTs using the TLS extension defined in Section 6.5 of {{!I-D.ietf-trans-rfc6962-bis}}, obtaining a certificate from an alternative certificate authority which provides SCTs by one of the other methods, or by waiting for the user agents' persisted notation of this as an Expect-CT host to reach its `max-age`.
-User agents may choose to implement mechanisms for users to cure this situation, as noted in
+Site operators can mitigate this situation by one of: reconfiguring their web server to transmit SCTs using the TLS extension defined in Section 6.5 of
-{{usability-considerations}}.
+{{!I-D.ietf-trans-rfc6962-bis}}, obtaining a certificate from an alternative certificate authority which provides SCTs by one of the other methods, or by waiting for the user agents' persisted notation of this as an Expect-CT host to reach its `max-age`.
+User agents may choose to implement mechanisms for users to cure this situation, as noted in {{usability-considerations}}.

 ## Maximum max-age